 GeneCards Summary for IL5 Gene

 IL5 (Interleukin 5) is a Protein Coding gene.
-Diseases associated with IL5 include Allergic Hypersensitivity Disease and Pulmonary Eosinophilia.
-Among its related pathways are RET signaling and Cytokine Signaling in Immune system.
+Diseases associated with IL5 include Pulmonary Eosinophilia and Chronic Eosinophilic Pneumonia.
+Among its related pathways are RET signaling and Signaling by GPCR.
 Gene Ontology (GO) annotations related to this gene include cytokine activity and interleukin-5 receptor binding.

 UniProtKB/Swiss-Prot Summary for IL5 Gene

 Factor that induces terminal differentiation of late-developing B-cells to immunoglobulin secreting cells.

 Cytokines are proteinaceous signaling compounds that are major mediators of the immune response.
 They control many different cellular functions including proliferation, differentiation and cell survival/apoptosis but are also involved in several pathophysiological processes.